craftcms/docs/docs/5.x/development/graphql.md

 ## Setting Up Your API Endpoint

 By default, none of your content is available outside of Craft via GraphQL.
-In order to send GraphQL queries to Craft, we need to establish an endpoint for receiving them and an appropriate set of permissions with a token.
+In order to send GraphQL queries to Craft, we need to enable a schema, and establish an endpoint for receiving queries and an appropriate set of permissions with a token.

+### Enable a GraphQL Schema

+You’ll need a queryable, enabled GraphQL schema.

+In the control panel at **GraphQL** → **Schemas**, edit the Public Schema: check "Query for elements", enable the schema, and save.

 ### Create a GraphQL Route